MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     ![Migrate](./media/contoso-migration-tfs-vsts/migrate6.png)

-7. The collection is no longer referenced in the TFS Admin console.
+7. The collection is no longer referenced in the TFS admin console.

     ![Migrate](./media/contoso-migration-tfs-vsts/migrate7.png)